jb892/Vulkan-test/README.md

 ```
 ./compile.sh
 ```
-**Don't forget to put your compiled shader file with extension name .spv into shader folder.**
+**N.B.: Don't forget to put your compiled shader file with extension name .spv into shader folder.**

 ## Result